University of Toronto Excellence Award (UTEA)

 I’ve Applied — What’s Next?

 • Your application will be reviewed both for eligibility and by a divisional expert committee.
-Evaluative criteria includes: the quality of the research project, the student’s academic excellence, clear learning outcomes, and the degree of supervisor engagement.
+Evaluative criteria include: the quality of the research project, the student’s academic excellence, clear learning outcomes, and the degree of supervisor engagement.

 • Award decisions will be sent in April, with expected May 1st award start dates.